LBNL-ETA/SimulatorToFMU/README.rst

 Installation
 ^^^^^^^^^^^^
-To install clone the master branch of the development repository locally or run
+To install SimulatorToFMU, clone the master branch of the development repository locally or run

 .. code:: text